Partners in Prevention, Employee Giving, Employer Matching Gift, In-Kind Partners, Cause Related Marketing, Sponsorship’s

 Corporate sponsorships of specific program areas, annual gift campaigns, community events and the like, ensure a measureable return on investment through exposure and visibility on our website, newsletter, social media campaigns, and community event promotion.
 We view our sponsors as partners, where both entities advance their mission and goals through mutually beneficial, collaborative relationship.

-To learn more about our sponsorships and giving collaborations, please contact our Development Director, Christa Orsino at 845.562.5365 ext.
+To learn more about our sponsorships and giving collaborations, please contact our Events & Community Engagement Director, Kristen Pratt at 845.562.5365 ext.
 101 or click here to send us an email.